A Covid-19 vaccine will be available in India anytime now. But will people take it?

 Chatterjee, who has been part of India’s national polio surveillance project in various capacities, said: “I am not saying the Pfizer vaccine, which has been said to be safe and effective, is not good because I do not know.
 But anyone who tells you it has no problems is also lying.
 There is simply no way to know so soon – it will take a year at least.”

-Sandhya Srinivisan, a Mumbai-based public health researcher and journalist, said if people were apprehensive about getting jabbed with a Covid-19 vaccine, she understood why.
-To wait and watch, as a section of people seem to be doing, “might be a very rational approach” in the context of the Covid-19 vaccine, Srinivisan said.
+Sandhya Srinivasan, a Mumbai-based public health researcher and journalist, said if people were apprehensive about getting jabbed with a Covid-19 vaccine, she understood why.
+To wait and watch, as a section of people seem to be doing, “might be a very rational approach” in the context of the Covid-19 vaccine, Srinivasan said.
 It made sense, she said, “to weigh the possible risks of a new vaccine against one’s own perceived risk of serious illness.”

 The trust factor